Ramona Falls Oregon is a stunning waterfall on the western side of Mt. Hood.

 There is a crossing over the Sandy River (once each way).
 This crossing used to have a bridge, but as a result of continuous washouts, the USFS has decided to stop reinstalling it.

 Usually, there are some rocks to hop across or a log spanning the river.
 However, you may need to get your feet wet.
-Sometimes, the flow is too high to cross altogether.
+In rare cases, the flow is too high to cross altogether.

 We recommend checking the recent trip reports from other people on the All Trails page.
 This is a popular hike and usually has some helpful information.